Tsakunelson/Cancer-Texture-Network/README.md

 2. Project Motivation

 Automatic histopathological Whole Slide Image (WSI) analysis for cancer classification has been highlighted along with the advancements in microscopic imaging techniques.
 Manual examination and diagnosis with WSIs is time-consuming and tiresome.
 Recently, deep convolutional neural networks have succeeded in histopathological image analysis.
-In this paper, we propose a novel cancer texture-based deep neural network (CAT-Net) that learns scalable texture features from histopathological WSIs.
+In this project, we propose a novel cancer texture-based deep neural network (CAT-Net) that learns scalable texture features from histopathological WSIs.
 The innovation of CAT-Net is twofold: (1) capturing invariant spatial patterns by dilated convolutional layers and (2) Reducing model complexity while improving performance.
 Moreover, CAT-Net can provide distinctive texture patterns formed on cancerous regions of histopathological images compared to normal regions.

 Frame work
 <<Image>>